 - Students also cover a citizenship module in tutor time, in the spring term where they will look at how citizens can influence decision-making through the democratic process and material on the strengths, advantages and disadvantages of democracy in society, and how democracy and the law works in Britain, in contrast to other forms of government in other countries and cultures

 - Additionally, through our student council, every student in the school is able to have a voice when it comes to the school society.
 Each student is able to contribute to their tutor group’s collective input to the student council.
-Please click here for an example of the last student council meeting agenda.
+Please click for an example of the Student Council Agenda

 Rule of law (social and moral)

 - Students are taught this explicitly within our behaviour for learning framework and understand the ‘rule of law’ within the school, the importance of morality and respect, and that actions have consequences.

 - Students learn about the rule of law in the outside world through PSHE lessons – they learn about the protected characteristics, legislation connected to 16 year olds, the law when it comes to alcohol, drugs, social media, gang culture and knife crime, as well as the moral and societal implications, to name some examples.

 - Students are taught that they are free to believe, act and express themselves freely, developing their own spirituality.
 The majority of this is covered in the PSHE curriculum, with threads throughout each year group as follows: being me in my world, dreams and goals and changing me, using mindfulness as a deeply reflective spiritual technique.